spatial-computing/Mint-Map-Automated-Script/README.md

 	- filename
 	- only use Json file instead of `metadata.json`
 	- layer name and source name, make them consistent
+- Map
+	- a new variable to fly to a new area

 ## Time series convention